 Menstruation, commonly known as your period, is a natural part of a woman’s reproductive cycle.

-In this article, we’ll explore what foods to eat during your period to reduce symptoms like feeling weak and cramps.
+In this article, we’ll explore the best foods to eat during your period to reduce symptoms like feeling weak and cramps.

 Salmon can help manage period pain and inflammation as it is rich in omega-3 fatty acids, according to studies.

-These healthy fats have potent anti-inflammatory properties, which means they can help calm the storm of inflammation that may be contributing to your menstrual discomfort.
+These healthy fats have potent anti-inflammatory properties, which means they can help reduce inflammation that may be causing your period cramps.